SteveRussell33/Autonomous-Robot-Collective/README.md

-# zaphod
+# Red Mercury

-zaphod is a suite of VCV Rack modules
+Red Mercury is a suite of VCV Rack modules